2nd Division (Vietnam)

-In Vietnam War
+In the Vietnam War

 The Division was formed on 20 October 1965 from the 1st (Ba Gia) Regiment and the 21st Regiment which had just arrived from North Vietnam.

 The Division was under the command of the PAVN B1 Front.

 In mid-1966 the newly-arrived 31st Regiment was added to the Division.

 In February 1967 the Division's 21st Regiment was engaged by South Korean forces, losing over 1,000 killed in 2 separate battles northwest of Quảng Ngãi.

 From 21 April to 5 June 1967, the Division was the target of US Marine Corps' Operations Union and Union II in the Quế Sơn Valley losing over 1,400 killed.

 In early August 1967 the Division's 1st and 21st Regiments were the target of Operation Hood River, losing 166 killed.

 In September 1967 the B1 Front ordered the Division back into the Quế Sơn Valley.

 In September 1967 the Division was the target of Operation Wheeler.

-On 5 December 1967 a command group from the Division was carrying out reconnaissance near Firebase Ross when they were attacked by US helicopter gunships, losing 17 killed including the Division commander - Colonel Lê Hữu Trữ, Division commissar - Senior Colonel Nguyễn Minh Đức, its deputy chief of staff, its chief of rear services, its chief of military operations and intelligence, its chief of combat operations and training, and the commanders of the 3rd and 21st Regiments along with several of their battalion commanders.
+On 5 December 1967, a command group from the Division was carrying out reconnaissance near Firebase Ross when they were attacked by US helicopter gunships, losing 17 killed including its commander - Col. Lê Hữu Trữ, its commissar - Senior Col. Nguyễn Minh Đức, its deputy chief of staff, its chief of rear services, its chief of military operations and intelligence, its chief of combat operations and training, and the commanders of the 3rd (aka 31st) and 21st Regiments along with several of their battalion commanders.
+The 1st Regiment commander Nguyễn Chơn survived because he was absent due to other duty at the time.
 On 9 December the Division's 3rd Regiment was engaged by US helicopter gunships near Landing Zone Baldy, losing 121 killed.

-Senior Colonel Giáp Văn Cương, a former commander of the 3rd Division, became the Division’s new commander and was given orders to destroy the US 3rd Brigade, 1st Cavalry Division.
+Senior Col. Giáp Văn Cương, a former commander of the 3rd Division, became the Division’s new commander and was given orders to destroy the US 3rd Brigade, 1st Cavalry Division.
 On the afternoon of 2 January, elements of the 12th Cavalry Regiment engaged a unit of the Division in a four-hour-long battle 5 km south of Ross resulting in 3 U.S. and 39 PAVN killed.
 On the early morning of 3 January the PAVN attacked four U.S. firebases in the Quế Sơn Valley, launching ground attacks against Ross and Landing Zone Leslie, which were defeated by dawn for the loss of 18 U.S. and 331 PAVN killed.
 On 7 January, Division anti-aircraft gunners shot down a helicopter carrying the commander of the 2nd Battalion, 12th Cavalry, Lt.
 Col. Robert L. Gregory, killing him and six others on board.
 On 10 January the 2/12th Cavalry, engaged a reinforced battalion of the Division near Firebase Ross resulting in 122 PAVN killed.
 In total the Division had lost more than 1,100 soldiers killed in action between December and January.